-Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Plan establishes milestones or benchmarks Clearly stated benchmarks or milestones with timelines; evidence of data gathered at milestones; timeline is reasonable; milestones support stated problem and goals Milestones and benchmarks presented; clarity of milestones or benchmarks unclear; little evidence of data gathered at milestones; timeline unrealistic or unclear Milestone or benchmarks unclear or not present; evidence of milestone attained unclear or not present; timeline vague or not presented Response All staff reacted appropriately to verbal and nonverbal feedback; all staff were knowledgeable about their portion of presentation 3 out of 5 staff reacted appropriately to verbal and nonverbal feedback; 3 out of 5 staff were knowledgeable about their portion of presentation; Less than 3 staff reacted appropriately to verbal and non-verbal feedback and were knowledge about their portion of the presentation;
+Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Plan establishes milestones or benchmarks Clearly stated benchmarks or milestones with timelines; evidence of data gathered at milestones; timeline is reasonable; milestones support stated problem and goals.
+Milestones and benchmarks presented; clarity of milestones or benchmarks unclear; little evidence of data gathered at milestones; timeline unrealistic or unclear.
+Milestone or benchmarks unclear or not present; evidence of milestone attained unclear or not present; timeline vague or not presented.
+Response All staff members reacted appropriately to verbal and nonverbal feedback; all staff were knowledgeable about their portion of presentation.
+Four or more staff members reacted appropriately to verbal and nonverbal feedback and were knowledgeable about their portion of presentation.
+Three or less staff members reacted appropriately to verbal and non-verbal feedback and were knowledgeable about their portion of the presentation.